Monument Resource Center

 Need Help Figuring Out What Your RMD May Be?

 Monument can help.
-Even if you’re decades from RMD age, Monument can use our planning and modeling software to project what your RMD requirement may be and review different courses of action, such as the impact of doing incremental Roth conversions in the years between when you retire and when you turn age 72 (when your tax bracket may be lower).
+Even if you’re decades from RMD age, Monument can use our planning and modeling software to project what your RMD requirement may be and review different courses of action, such as the impact of doing incremental Roth conversions in the years between when you retire and when you start RMDs (when your tax bracket may be lower).

 Don’t worry, we don’t fit the sales-y stereotype.
 We’re more focused on offering straightforward advice that removes the anxiety of the unknown.
 Let us help you get clarity on your financial future.